home-assistant/home-assistant.io/source/_integrations/apcupsd.markdown

 ha_iot_class: Local Polling
 ---

-[APCUPSd](http://www.apcupsd.org/) status information can be integrated into Home Assistant when the Network Information Server (NIS) [is configured](http://www.apcupsd.org/manual/manual.html#nis-server-client-configuration-using-the-net-driver) is enabled on the APC device.
+[APCUPSd](http://www.apcupsd.org/) status information can be integrated into Home Assistant when the Network Information Server (NIS) [is configured](http://www.apcupsd.org/manual/manual.html#nis-server-client-configuration-using-the-net-driver) on the APC device.

 There is currently support for the following device types within Home Assistant: